DeepInsight-AI/DeepBI/README.md

 ## Ubuntu build
 Install directly on the ubuntu system, you need to install redis, postgresql python3.8.17 environment.
-If there is a need for the above environment locally

 - Redis can be accessed directly through the 127.0.0.1 password-free command line.
 - Require python version  3.8+